Puzzle League: Garbage

 In several modes of play, rectangular garbage of various widths and heights can drop onto the player's stack, and can even extend above the top of the playfield.
 When a set of blocks that is touching a garbage block clears from the playfield, any garbage blocks touching this clear are "transformed" into regular blocks, which come into play when the garbage block is finished transforming.
 Any garbage blocks of the same type as the first one and touching the first one are similarly transformed, though non-touching garbage and differently-typed garbage do not transform in this case.

 In versus modes, players can send garbage to their opponents' playfields by scoring chains and combos.
 This sends garbage blocks according to the player's color (arbitrarily assigned in some games, or based on the player's character selection in others).
 Combos send varying numbers and sizes of blocks according to the size of the combo, while chains send garbage blocks that span the width of the playfield and vary in thickness depending on the size of the chain.
 Players can also clear "shock blocks" (also called surprise blocks) – grey blocks usually containing exclamation points – that send chrome-colored garbage to the opponents' playfields.
-While these garbage blocks follow the same clearing rules, they do not clear when adjacent colored garbage blocks do.
+While these garbage blocks follow the same clearing rules, they do not clear when adjacent colored garbage blocks do, unless the match touches both at the same time.

+A garbage block can also be seen as one of Kirby's randomized stone transformations throughout the Super Smash Bros. franchise.